 REGISTRATION DEADLINE: Rolling admissions.
 Click here for further details!

 Depart USA: June 9, 2014

 Professor Vincent Munley

 $5,900 (tentative) - This includes tuition for six credits, program activities/excursions and double occupancy room.
-Not included: airfare, local travel, meals, laundry, personal expenses, personal weekend travel or other costs.
+Not included: $50 registration fee, airfare, local travel, meals, laundry, personal expenses, personal weekend travel or other costs.

 Galway city was founded in the 13th century by the Anglo-Norman de Burgos family as a medieval settlement on the eastern bank of the River Corrib.
 It became a walled and fortified city-state ruled by fourteen powerful merchant families, later known as the "Tribes of Galway".
 Today the city is a vibrant, bustling center of the arts and commerce, though it still retains a relaxed and intimate atmosphere.
 Galway is also one of the most popular tourist destinations in the country.
 The city, with its medieval streets, waterways, extensive range of shopping facilities, wealth of music sessions and other cultural events, is a place to be treasured.
 The seaside town of Salthill, a Galway suburb, is a renowned summer resort.
 Its fine beaches open directly onto spectacular Galway Bay.
 Galway sponsors numerous annual festivals and celebrations - among them the Galway Arts Festival.
 Galwegians can justly claim a quality of life that is surpassed nowhere in the world.

 Being a university city, Galway is a lively energetic place throughout the year.
 The University, situated close to the heart of Galway, enjoys an intimate relationship with the city and during the academic year, students comprise 15% of the city’s population.
 A compact, thriving city, Galway caters to youth like few other places can.
 The University's graduates have played a pivotal role in all areas of the development of Galway, including the arts, industry and commerce.